First published in 2013 — fully revised and updated in 2018.

-Many travelers come to see the sunrise over Angkor Wat.
-It’s not so much a zen-like experience as it is a frantic orgy of phones and drones.
-Still, it’s not a bad idea to have an early start.
-If not just for the sunrise, it’s simply wonderful to explore the temples during the early morning.
-There are fewer people and you’ll avoid the searing midday heat.
+Many travellers come to see the sunrise over Angkor Wat.
+Just to set your expectations, it’s not so much a zen-like experience as it is a frantic festival of phones and drones, though it can be a really cool moment anyway.
 To avoid the crowds at sunset, consider any of these 34 alternative sunset-watching locations.

-To explore the larger area, be sure to rent bicycles or a tuk-tuk for the day.
+If you want to explore the larger area of Angkor Wat, be sure to rent bicycles or a tuk-tuk for the day.
 Ask your driver to take you beyond the standard circuits.

 There are some outer-lying temples that can take 30 to 60 minutes to get to.
 They are not often visited by the larger tour groups.
 If you’re lucky, you can still be there alone hearing only the buzz of cicadas and the chatter of tropical birds.
 The outer temples are not as well-restored and are more overgrown by jungle, giving them a more gnarly and mysterious feel.

 Angkor Wat can also be seen from the air in hot air balloons or on microlight flights, though this doesn’t come cheap (it’s $125 for a 40-minute balloon flight).

 Other temples (besides Angkor wat)